Our research focus for 2022/2023 is Generative AI.

 60 mins total; need whiteboards and dry erase markers; or smooth surface and post-it notes and pens.
 The times under each section are for the entire section, including explanation, sharing and feedback.
 So don’t give participants that whole time.
 Cut it in half for ease (give them 5 mins out of a 10 min stint to design for #1, for example).

-Our research focus for 2014 was trust.
+Our research focus for 2014/2105 was Trust.
 How do we lose trust?
 How do we most effectively gain trust once it has been lost?

 Best friends and confidants: here you can truly be yourself